scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 1. Currently, each input (and data-input) definition matches at most one on-chain box.
 We would prefer one input definition to match multiple boxes.
 We call them **multi-inputs** definitions.
 2. There should be a meaningful way of mixing single and multi-input targets and pointers.
 3. Allow literals to be directly used in declarations instead of via constants.
 Example: `"address":{"literal":"4MQyMKvMbnCJG3aJ"}`.
-4. Allow every declaration to have both pointers and targets.
-Example: `"address":{"name":"myAddress", "value":"someAddress"}`.

 #### Using Tx Builder in your own wallet